palewire/first-news-app/docs/index.rst

     # Windows:
     $ start notepad++ app.py

 Open ``app.py`` with your text editor and import the Flask basics.
-You are now writing Python!
+This is the code that will serve as your application's "backend," routing data to the appropriate pages.

 .. code-block:: python